ayakovlenko/dirigent/README.md

    converting it to a JSON string and then parsing it back to an object.
 This creates a new copy of the object that shares no references with the original.

-The overall purpose of this code seems to be to execute a sequence of 'steps' in a controlled and safe manner.
+The overall purpose of this code is to execute a sequence of 'steps' in a controlled and safe manner.
 Each step gets a frozen copy of the current state, which it can use to produce a new state without affecting the old one.
 This could be used, for example, in a state machine or game engine where each step represents a game tick, player action, or AI decision.